ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 ==> Warning: Module file /g/data/.../dev_instructions/release/modules/linux-rocky8-x86_64/mom5/2023.11.09 exists and will not be overwritten
 ```

-This was a simple exmple to show the development workflow: `change code > test compilation > change code > test` compilation cycle.
+This was a simple example to show the development workflow: `change code > test compilation > change code > test` compilation cycle.

 #### Notes

 In this example the path to the [`ACCESS-OM2` `spack.yaml` environment file](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/main/spack.yaml) is given as an argument to the [`spack env create` command](https://spack.readthedocs.io/en/latest/command_index.html#spack-env-create).
-This makes the developent environment the same as that for the released ACCESS-OM2 model that is referenced in the local copy of the repo.
+This makes the development environment the same as that for the released ACCESS-OM2 model that is referenced in the local copy of the repo.

 By default `spack` clones the source code repository into the environment directory:
 ```